 The most commonly used orchid potting materials in the U.S. are orchid bark and sphagnum moss, although both are generally mixed with a number of other ingredients.

+Try a new recipe every time you repot an orchid until you find the perfect blend for your varieties.
 Be sure to check back next time to learn about commonly used orchid potting materials.
 In the meantime, check out this video to learn about water drainage for your orchid.